dineshkumares/chuiaidocs/source/index.html.md

 ```

-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `chuiai-api-key` with your API key.

 Chui.ai uses API keys to allow access.
 You can register a new API key at our [developer portal](http://chui.ai/).